-The boxplots of the weekly sulphate and nitrate depositions in units of kilograms per hectare are plotted in Fig. 3.
+The boxplots of the weekly sulfate and nitrate depositions in units of kilogramme per hectare (kg/ha) are plotted in Figure 3.
 The labels on the horizontal axes are the last week of the months.
-Fig. 3 confirms the well-known fact that depositions levels are higher on average for the wetter spring and summer months than the dryer winter months; see for example, Brook et al. (1995).
-Strong linear relationships between deposition and precipitation on the log-scale are seen in Fig. 4.
+The figure confirms the well known fact that depositions levels are higher on the average for the wetter spring and summer months than the dryer winter months, see e.g. Brook et al (1995).
+Strong linear relationships between deposition and precipitation on the log scale are seen in Figure 4.

-We model weekly CMAQ output from $J = 33\,390$ grid cells covering our study region yielding 1736280 modelled values for the year.
-There is some evidence of a linear relationship on the log-scale between observed deposition and CMAQ model output for the cell containing the observation location, especially for higher values; see Fig. 5.
-The association between the two is degraded towards the lower end of the scale owing to zero values which have been replaced by a small positive number to avoid taking the logarithm of 0.
+We model weekly CMAQ output from J = 33,390 grid cells covering our study region yielding 1,736,280 modelled values for the year.
+There is some evidence of linear relationship on the log scale between observed deposition and CMAQ model output for the cell containing the observation location, especially for higher values, see Figure 5.
+The association between the two is degraded toward the lower-end of the scale due to the presence of zero values which have been replaced by a small positive number to avoid taking logarithm of 0.
 This is done for data presentation purposes only.

 For spatial prediction we have weekly precipitation data from 2827 predictive sites covering our study region.
-A map of the annual total precipitation (in centimetres) is provided in Fig. 2.
+A map of the annual total precipitation (in centimetres) is provided in Figure 2.
 Areas in the south-west corner of the map received more precipitation than others.
 However, in the model fitting we used only the precipitation data from the 120 NADP monitoring sites where we have deposition data.
-In principle, we could attempt to introduce the full set of precipitation data into our modelling but this will add substantially to the computation (see expression (6) in Section 3.2) with little expected gain.
+In principle, we could attempt to introduce the full set of precipitation data into our modelling but this will add substantially to the computation (see expression (6) below) with little expected gain.